D-NAVIO-Project/d-navio-platform/int-temp-partners.md

 # D-NAVIO Kafka Integration Guide for Partners

-This guide explains how to connect your application to the D-NAVIO message broker and what you need to request from the D-NAVIO team before getting started.
+This guide explains how to connect your application to the message broker and what you need to request from the D-NAVIO team before getting started.

-## 1. What to Request from D-NAVIO
+## 1. What to Request from NTUA

-Before writing any code, contact the D-NAVIO team and request the following:
+Before writing any code, contact the NTUA team and request the following:

 | Item | Description |
 |------|-------------|